 Toward the top left corner of the results screen is a search bar where you can search for names of tables and visualizations in your forecast.
-The results search is intended to be used to search for entire tables and visualizations rather than individual result variables.
+The results search is used to search for entire tables and visualizations, and can return visualizations based on partial matches.
+It also shows you the path to take to get to that result, going through Key Results, Analytical Graphs, and Demographic Tables for example.